 Shabbat Morning Torah Study

-Each month, at 8:45am before the Shabbat morning service, we will explore the parshat hashavua, the weekly Torah portion, through the lens of commentaries both traditional and contemporary.
+Each month before the Shabbat morning service, we will explore the parshat hashavua, the weekly Torah portion, through the lens of commentaries both traditional and contemporary.
 No prior experience in Torah study is necessary.
 Bring your own caffeinated beverage!

-October 6, December 5, then bi-monthly, 7:30-9:00pm Join the women of CDT for bi-monthly celebrations of the new moon.
+Join the women of CDT for bi-monthly celebrations of the new moon.
 This is a day historically associated with women’s renewal and celebration.
 In recent decades, Rosh Chodesh has become an occasion for Jewish women to gather for learning, ritual and spiritual exploration, and to mark life passages.
 Newcomers welcome!
-Contact Erica Streit-Kaplan for more information - ericastreitkaplan [at] yahoo [dot] com.
+Contact Margo Michaels for more information at rosh-chodesh [at] dorsheitzedek [dot] org.

 See more information about the film club here.